som23ya/FantomsAR-shopping-app/README.md

 Download, install, and run the latest version of Android Studio, download the Android Studio SDK and set it up correctly.
 You can find a guide on how to do this here:(http://developer.android.com/sdk/installing/index.html?pkg=studio).

+Fork and then clone this repository and import it to Android Studio. :fork_and_knife:

+Once the gradle build is finished, click on the green play button to build and run the app.

 ##### Quick Start to Arcore
 See the [Quickstart for Android Java](https://developers.google.com/ar/develop/java/quickstart)  or [Quickstart for Android NDK developer guide](https://developers.google.com/ar/develop/c/quickstart).